-Congratulations on your decision to enroll in the University at Buffalo to pursue a major within the School of Engineering and Applied Sciences, and your decision to attend UB.
+Congratulations on your decision to enroll in the University at Buffalo to pursue a major within the School of Engineering and Applied Sciences!

 Once you have paid your tuition deposit, here are the steps you need to follow to get started at UB.

-University at Buffalo orientation is designed to welcome you to campus and help you make a successful start.
-The Orientation Data Form to sign up for orientation and provide your academic advisor with important information about your academic background and interests.
+University at Buffalo orientation is designed to introduce you to campus and help you make a successful start.
+Complete the Orientation Data Form to sign up for orientation and provide your academic advisor with important information about your academic background and interests.
 This information is necessary to help build your first semester course schedule.

-New York State law requires that students provide these records in order to enroll in classes.
+New York State law requires that students provide these records to enroll in classes.
 You will not be registered for first semester classes until you have fulfilled this requirement.

-Starting college and preparing for a new and different academic experience can be a bit overwhelming.
-To make this easier for freshmen, an academic advisor will enroll you in first term classes.
+Starting college and preparing for a new and different academic experience can be a bit challenging.
+To make this easier for first-year students, an academic advisor will enroll you in first term classes.
 For each term thereafter, we give you the tools to register on your own.

-First year students majoring in School of Engineering and Applied Sciences (SEAS) programs will be registered by either the SEAS Office of Undergraduate Education or the UB Honors College prior to orientation.
+First year students majoring in School of Engineering and Applied Sciences (SEAS) programs will be registered by the SEAS Office of Undergraduate Education prior to orientation.
 If you are participating in a special program or activity, such as the Honors College, intercollegiate athletics, ACE, EOP, or Ackers, your advisors will work together to register you as appropriate.

-We have already reserved seats in all of the required courses you will need to take this fall and placed them into learning communities designed for each of you.
-This system of advance registration takes into account your high school background as represented in your transcript, SAT/ACT scores, and the data you submit on the orientation data form.
+We have already reserved seats in many of the required courses and placed them into learning communities designed for each of you.
+This system of advance registration considers your high school background as represented in your transcript, available test scores (SAT/ACT), and the data you submit on the orientation data form.
 In some instances, we may contact you via UB email to schedule an appointment to discuss modifications to the traditional academic plan or other advisement matters.
 Either way, you will benefit from our advisement and registration process.
 Most of our learning communities have approximately 10-20 students following a similar course schedule.
-Even though your largest class this semester might be your chemistry class with almost 200 students in the lecture, you will know a handful of other students because they are also in your required engineering, math, and some UB Curriculum classes.
+Even though your largest class this semester might be your chemistry class with approximately 200 students in the lecture, you will know a handful of other students because they are also in your required engineering, math, and some UB Curriculum classes.

-Note: Students placed into MTH 141, Calculus 1, must successfully complete the ALEKS placement assessment.
+Note: Students placed into MTH 141, Calculus 1, must successfully complete the Math Readiness Assessment (MRA).

-The academic advisement office will contact you once the tuition deposit and orientation data form have been submitted to schedule a one hour advising appointment to assist you with your first semester course schedule.
-Fall semester admits can expect to hear from our office starting around December 1st and Spring semester admits can expect to hear from us around May 1st.
+The academic advisement office will contact you once the tuition deposit and orientation data form have been submitted.
+We will schedule a one hour advising appointment to assist you with your first semester course schedule.
+Fall semester admits can expect to hear from our office starting around May 1st and Spring semester admits can expect to hear from us around December 1st.

 Some students will be advised to enroll in one (1) Global or Thematic Pathway class in the first semester.